ishandvd/Part-II-Notes/Quantum/Quantum Definitions.md

 A subroutine at the hear of quantum chemistry and many important quantum algorithms.
 It allows us to determine the phase of the eigenvalues under a unitary matrix.

 ## Lecture 10

 ##### One-way function

+Useful for public-key cryptography.
+If Alice publishes a public key, Bob can use it to encrypt a message to her.
+Alice can then use her private key to decrypt the message.

+Relies on the asymmetry of the cryptography; easy to encrypt the message using the public key, hard to decrypt without knowing the private key.
+This relies on the existence of a one-way function.

 ##### Shor's algorithm
 ##### Ordering Finding